F1r3f0x/pygame-minesweeperclone/README.md

-# Pygame Minesweeper Clone (WIP)
+# Pygame Minesweeper Clone

-A simple Minesweeper clone built with Pygame.
+A really barebones Minesweeper clone built with Pygame.
+I just wanted to implement the algorithm.

 ## Requirements